ralf-boltshauser/knight-42/README.md

 Knowledge Network for Incident Gathering, Hosts, and Tracking

 ## Todos
-- [ ] add attack chains
+- [ ] add response-actions/id page
-- [ ] create a dashboard for an analyst showing all my machines, alerts, and response actions
 - [ ] try to implement a few use cases that could occur in a SOC environment
 - [ ] consider adding timeline as a model
-- [ ] asset edit
-- [ ] in attack chain also show which assets were involved
 - [ ] a network map

 ## Usage